Georgi, Todd A. Department of Biology, Doane College, Crete, Nebraska.

 - Additional Reading

-A type of connective tissue that is specialized for the storage of neutral fats (lipids).
-Adipose cells originate mainly from fibroblasts.
+A type of connective tissue, especially in mammals, that is specialized for the storage of neutral fats (lipids).
+Adipose cells originate mainly from fibroblasts (connective tissue cells found in virtually all animal organs).
 In the mammalian embryo, development of adipose cells starts at an early stage.
-The two types of adipose cells have names reflecting their gross physical appearance: white fat, which can be yellowish if the animal's diet is rich in carotenoids (as found in tomatoes), and brown fat, containing vascularization and respiratory pigments.
+The two types of adipose cells have names reflecting their gross physical appearance: (1) white fat (Fig. 1), which can be yellowish if the animal's diet is rich in carotenoids (as found in carrots and tomatoes); and (2) brown fat, containing vascularization and respiratory pigments.
+See also: Carotenoids; Connective tissue; Fat and oil; Lipid; Lipid metabolism; Mammalia

 The content above is only an excerpt.